-Procedures for filing a complaint related to accreditation or state registration are located in United's Student Handbook.
+Procedures for filing a complaint related to United's accreditation or United's registration with a student's state of residence are located in United's Student Handbook.

 United's Mission, Vision and Values

 Our Mission

 United Theological Seminary of the Twin Cities prepares innovative and compassionate leaders for the equipping of churches, other faith communities, and society toward justice and peace.